ChristofferNissen/helmper/README.md

   </a>

   <p align="center">
-    A little helper that reads Helm Charts and pushes the images to your registries.
+    A little helper that pushes Helm Charts and images to your registries, easily configured with a declarative spec.
     <br>
     <a href="https://github.com/ChristofferNissen/helmper/issues/new?template=bug.md">Report bug</a>
     ·